 I also have concluded that I can’t release this game as a replacement for ‘Find the Gnome’.
 It will be a separate game (and store page).
 People that did buy ‘Find the Gnome’ in the expectation it will once be replaced by something better can claim a free code for the new version by reaching out to me.

 I have a few reasons to release it on a new page.
-But mainly its because its confusing, both for me (things don’t align in the Store back-end anymore this way) and for existing and new customers (game is totally different from the previous one, only hidden object and gnomes are similarities).
+But mainly its because its confusing, both for me and for existing and new customers.
+The game is totally different from the previous one now, only hidden object and gnomes are similarities.
 And yeah I think its a better homage to the amount of work put in by my artists (and me) to give this game a nice new and cozy place to land.

-And the Steam deck support: I aim on getting my game officially certified.
+And one last thing on the Steam deck support: I aim on getting my game officially certified.
 A big part of this is having support for a good controller/touch control scheme.
-It might be too hard to pull this off before the said deadline.
+It might be too hard to pull this off before the said deadline, so it might be an after-release fix, but FtG is going to be available on Steam deck for sure.

 So… that’s it for this week!